 - Someone (or more) to stand behind the scenes to work the props

 - Hide someone with a mask on in the woods and scare people as they're coming up to the house

-James explains how he prepares (with equipment and practice) for being a "slider" at an event.
+In the video below, James explains how he prepares (with equipment and practice) for being a "slider" at an event.
 Dressed as a werewolf, he would make a dramatic entrance sliding in and leaping up to scare the heck out of visitors.
-Watch the video below to see how it looks!
+Watch the video to see how it looks!

 How to Plan for Your Haunted House

 Planning is super-important.
 To put on a top-notch event, as soon as you finish this year's creep-fest, you should start planning for the next one.
 What worked and what didn't?
 Build on your strengths, invest in some good-quality props, and next year will be your best haunted house yet.

 Here's a proposed timeline to get you started:

 Several Weeks Before the Big Day

 - Choose the space you will use and begin to brainstorm ideas.
 Involve the kids as much as possible!